Sudan: 'The world has a right to be worried' | DW | 27.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Sudanese crisis is sending shock waves beyond the continent.
+The crisis in Sudan is sending shock waves beyond the continent.
 The country is the focus of disparate interests, making it difficult for the international community to unite in a decisive stand to save its democracy.

-On Tuesday evening, the United Nations (UN) Security Council met in an emergency session to the discuss the unfolding crisis in Sudan.
+The United Nations (UN) Security Council met in an emergency session Tuesday to discuss the unfolding crisis in Sudan.
 But the five permanent members failed to agree on a joint statement after China and Russia refused to threaten sanctions against the coup leaders, should they refuse to comply with demands aimed at de-escalating the situation.

 "All states have their own interests and ideas about Sudan," Volker Perthes, a special representative of the UN Secretary-General for Sudan, told German broadcaster Deutschlandfunk.

-"Yesterday, we saw that the analysis of, for example, Russia on the one hand and the US and Western states on the other hand, are still far apart."
+"Yesterday, we saw that the analysis of, for example, Russia on the one hand and the US and Western states on the other hand, are still far apart," Perthes said.

 Perthes warned of dire consequences if a "minimum" of unity was not maintained, saying it could potentially resemble the recent conflicts in Libya and Syria.

-"Any fragmentation, any major difference in the Security Council between major powers, eventually spills over into the internal situation of countries like Sudan."
+"Any fragmentation, any major difference in the Security Council between major powers, eventually spills over into the internal situation of countries like Sudan," he said.

 International pressure at first seemed to produce results after deposed Sudanese Prime Minister Abdalla Hamdok was allowed to go home late Tuesday.
 But many civilian and military leaders remain in detention.
 On Wednesday, coup leaders arrested several prominent pro-democracy activists.